JonathanGun/choco-factory-php/README.md

 > Click on a chocolate card to see detail

 ![](screenshot/detail_u1-min.jpg)

-viewed as normal user
+viewed as normal user (user can buy)

 ![](screenshot/detail_su1-min.jpg)

-viewed as super user
+viewed as super user (user can add stock)

 ### Buy Chocolate